Article by Djuradj Vujcic

 After playing for the Serbian White Eagles, Stojanovic chose to remain living in Toronto.
 A proud Serbian Canadian, he played in the Durham Region Soccer Association in 1992 at the age of 45 – finishing first in the league with the United Serbs FC based in Oshawa.

-Stojanovic was inducted into the Canadian Soccer Association Hall of Fame on June 6, 2009, becoming the first person of Serbian descent to be inducted.
+Stojanovic was inducted into the Canada Soccer Hall of Fame on June 6, 2009, becoming the first person of Serbian descent to be inducted.

 On August 7, 2009 in a ceremony before the Serbian White Eagles vs. Portugal FC match at Centennial Park Stadium, Stojanovic’s number 9 jersey was retired by the Serbian White Eagles – the only number our club has ever retired.